Physicians in Focus Blog

 Medical Student Loan Debt by the Numbers - And What to Do About It

-To many, medical student debt is simply part of becoming a physician — but it’s still a costly rite of passage that impacts a physician’s long-term financial goals and lifestyle.
+To many, medical students debt is simply part of becoming a physician — but it’s still a costly rite of passage that impacts a physician’s long-term financial goals and lifestyle.
 Recent medical student debt statistics for 2017 revealed that medical education costs are still on the rise, and graduates must be savvy enough to navigate how best to pay off the debt.

 Medical Student Debt Statistics for the Class of 2016